deimors/UnityDependencyInjection/README.md

 }
 ```

-Next, we'll need a way to trigger this event.
+We'll now need a way to trigger the `Incremented` event.
 Working back from the past tense to the imperative, an `Increment` command can be added to the model.
+The model also needs to define state, so that each time the `Increment` command is called the next integer in sequence is emitted in the event.

 ```
 using System;